Worcester Worcesters: History

 In December 1879, Worcester became the first professional baseball team to visit Cuba.
 The trip was a financial failure, as they were only able to play two games against Cuban teams.

 On June 12, 1880, pitcher Lee Richmond threw the first perfect game in Major League history, against the Cleveland Blues.
+A monument to the perfect game stands on the grounds of the Becker School of Design & Technology of Clark University at 61 Sever Street in Worcester.
+The inscription reads:On June 12, 1880, the first perfect game in professional baseball history was pitched on this site (the former Worcester Agricultural Fairgrounds) by J. Lee Richmond of Worcester against Cleveland in a National League game.

-The team made history again on August 20 of the same year by becoming the first team to be no-hit at home, when Pud Galvin of the Buffalo Bisons defeated them 1–0.
+The team made history again on August 20 of the same year, by becoming the first team to be no-hit at home, when Pud Galvin of the Buffalo Bisons defeated them 1–0.

 According to Lee Allen, Cincinnati writer and eventual director of the Baseball Hall of Fame, the Worcester club impacted the National League in another way in 1880; it was instrumental in having the Cincinnati Reds expelled from the league after the season, due to violations of the league rules against selling beer at the ballpark.
 In his 1948 book, The Cincinnati Reds (published by Putnam), Allen took some satisfaction in pointing out that the Reds re-formed in 1882, initially as a member of the American Association, the same year that Worcester's days as a major league franchise, as well as their influence, came to an end.

-The Worcester team was dropped from the league shortly before the end of the 1882 season, as Worcester was seen as too small to support major league sport; the team was encouraged to finish out its schedule as a lame duck team.
-Their last two games of the season against the Troy Trojans (also expelled from the NL for the same reasons) drew only 6 and 25 fans respectively; the attendance of six is a record low attendance for all league games open to spectators.
+Worcester proved to be too small to support a major league club; the team was encouraged to finish out its schedule as a lame duck before voluntarily resigning from the league.
+Their last two games of the season against the Troy Trojans, which also resigned from the NL for the same reasons, drew only 6 and 25 fans respectively; the attendance of six is a record low attendance for all league games open to spectators.
+The Worcester club formally tendered its resignation to the National League at the circuit's annual meeting in Providence on December 6, 1882.
+The club was placed on the league's roll of honorary membership.

-Needing an eighth team to balance the schedule, the National League granted an expansion franchise to Philadelphia which became the Philadelphia Phillies (who were also alternatively known as the Quakers until 1890).
-Many sources suggest that the Worcester club was moved to Philadelphia; however, only the Worcester's former NL spot was moved.
-All available evidence suggests there is no direct link between the two teams (most significantly, no players from the 1882 Worcester club ended up with the 1883 Phillies).
+Needing an eighth team to balance the schedule, the National League granted an expansion franchise to Philadelphia, known as the Philadelphia Quakers.
+This team would evolve into the Philadelphia Phillies (a name used interchangeably with Quakers until 1890).
+Many sources, including the Phillies themselves, suggest that the Worcester club was moved to Philadelphia; however, only Worcester's former NL spot was moved.
+There is no direct link between the two teams, since Worcester resigned from the National League, and the franchise was not sold and moved to Philadelphia.
+One of the items on the agenda at the December 1882 annual meeting was whether to award new franchises to New York and Philadelphia.
+Further, no players from the 1882 Worcester club played for the Philadelphia team in 1883.